 Yildiz Park: the north point on the hill, you walk the slope down from here.
 Hidden in a silent lonely hill, away from the skyscrapers, hustle and bustle of the cafes, shops and bars, in an old suburb of Beşiktaş district lies Yildiz park (Yıldız Sarayı).
 The entrance to the park eluded me several times,… Continue reading Strolling in the royal hunting grounds

+At a remote village in winter- I disconnected from noisy urban life (and internet) and found meaning.
 The silent silver shoots with the ice capped peaks in the backdrop.
 I left the city for a break one winter.
 The break was like a desperate escape from the fast paced city life.
-I went to a village not even on the map.
-It was a 2 hour drive from the Argaeus Volcano (Mount… Continue reading Neutralize in the still void of the wilderness
+I went to a… Continue reading Neutralize in the still void of the wilderness

 ★★★★★ I was disappointed in a positive way when I read the Forbes article "‘Assassins Creed Odyssey’ Is The Perfect Non-Animal Crossing Lockdown Game" (read here), because it said everything that I wanted to say.
 The writer Paul Tussi literally stole the words from my mouth.
 Assassins Creed Odyssey is the game to play in… Continue reading An adventure in Ancient Rome

 Power wasn't in the throne where the sultan sat, rather the bed where he slept and with whom he laid.

 There was something sinister about the ruins.
 There was a certain energy there of cruelty, brutality, bloodshed and tyranny.